-The list file is generated the first time you request a print function.
-The log file is generated the first time you perform some action that results in a log message, such as saving edited data or submitting a batch job.
-Once generated, these files remain open throughout your ISPF/PDF session.
+The list file is allocated the first time you request a print function.
+The log file is allocated the first time you perform some action that results in a log message, such as saving edited data or submitting a batch job.
+Once allocated, these files remain open throughout your ISPF/PDF session.